modir/laminas-book/docs/doctrine.md

 Table 12.3.
 Getter and setter methods of the Post entity

+!!! note
-> Note that we do not mark entity class methods with Doctrine annotations.
+    Note that we do not mark entity class methods with Doctrine annotations.
 There is just no need to do that.
 However, you may mark methods with usual comments and non-Doctrine Docblock annotations, if you strongly wish.

 ### Adding the Comment and Tag Entities